Notice the Details — How to Make Wedding Photography That Tells a Story

 A wedding is often one of the most important days in a couple’s lives, and as the wedding photographer, there’s a lot of pressure on you to capture those memories in the best possible.
 Try our course, Wedding Photography for Beginners to learn about everything you’ll need.
 In this lesson, we’ll look at photographing absolutely everything!
 No detail is too small.

-Photographing Wedding Details
+Photographing Wedding

 If you’re with one of the couple getting ready, start with closeups of details like the dress or suit, any jewellery, that sort of thing.
-If possible, take them to a well-lit room where you have some room to things out nicely.
+If possible, take them to a well-lit where you have some room to things out nicely.

 Close up wedding dress / Envato ElementsClose up wedding dress / Envato ElementsClose up wedding dress / Envato Elements